Ever had trouble finding Japanese recipes that were easy to make?

 You need a raw egg, two hardboiled eggs chopped into small pieces, ground (minced) pork, and finely chopped shrimp, and then all the other ingredients you used for Asado.

 Mix the raw egg, cooked ground meat, shrimp, and boiled egg, and fill the buns.
-You can use regular eggs or salted eggs it’s up to you.
+You can use regular eggs or salted eggs (like these you can make yourself!) it’s up to you.

 Different types of siopao